iOLIGO/ioligo/docs/oligo.md

 ### temp

-Binding temperature of oligonucleotide and its reverse complement, like '`{low,high}`'
+Binding temperature of oligonucleotide and its reverse complement, like `{low,high}`.

 ### temp_tools

-Record the tools used by temp, like '`{tools,version,param}`'
+Record the tools used by temp, like `{tools,version,param}`.

 ### ss

-Probability of oligonucleotides forming secondary structures, like '`{low,high}`'
+Probability of oligonucleotides forming secondary structures, like `{low,high}`.

 ### ss_tools

-Record the tools used by ss, like '`{tools,version,param}`'
+Record the tools used by ss, like `{tools,version,param}`.

 ### date

-Date the oligonucleotide was produced
+Date the oligonucleotide was produced.

 ### author

-Creator of oligonucleotide generation
+Creator of oligonucleotide generation.

 ### email

-The creator's email address of the oligonucleotide generated
+The creator's email address of the oligonucleotide generated.

 ### add

-Add fixed sequence at the 3' or 5' end of the oligo sequence
+Add fixed sequence at the 3' or 5' end of the oligo sequence.

 ### other_info

-Other information that needs to be recorded
+Other information that needs to be recorded.

 ## body